Japanese suppliers weather electronics storm better than name brands

 By Sophie Knight

-MAKUHARI, Japan Japan's flagship consumer technology brands have had a rough few years with their products overshadowed by Korean and U.S. rivals, but the Japanese parts makers who supply those rivals are doing a roaring trade.
+MAKUHARI, Japan, Oct 1 Japan's flagship consumer technology brands have had a rough few years with their products overshadowed by Korean and U.S. rivals, but the Japanese parts makers who supply those rivals are doing a roaring trade.

-That is especially true for Murata Manufacturing Co Ltd, known as a supplier for Apple Inc's iPhone and Samsung's Galaxy series of smartphones, and which is projecting a 71 percent jump in operating profit this year.
+That is especially true for Murata Manufacturing Co Ltd (6981.T), known as a supplier for Apple Inc's (AAPL.O) iPhone and Samsung's Galaxy series of smartphones, and which is projecting a 71 percent jump in operating profit this year.

 Orders between July to September were on a par with the previous quarter's record high of 190.5 billion yen ($1.94 billion), President Tsuneo Murata told Reuters on Tuesday in an interview at CEATEC, one of Japan's biggest electronics trade shows held near Tokyo.

-Another Japanese supplier, Nidec Corp, which makes motors for electronics and automotive parts, is projecting sales to increase 12.8 percent this year and operating profit to rise 325.5 percent to 70 billion yen ($713 million).
-Taiyo Yuden Co Ltd which competes with Murata, is also forecasting a 14 percent increase in sales and 312.3 percent increase in profit.
+Another Japanese supplier, Nidec Corp (6594.T), which makes motors for electronics and automotive parts, is projecting sales to increase 12.8 percent this year and operating profit to rise 325.5 percent to 70 billion yen ($713 million).
+Taiyo Yuden Co Ltd (6976.T) which competes with Murata, is also forecasting a 14 percent increase in sales and 312.3 percent increase in profit.

 Domestic smartphone and electronics makers are not in such a comfortable position.

-Japan's household names like Sharp Corp, Panasonic Corp and Sony Corp, have suffered losses on their consumer electronics units in recent years, with many analysts blaming a lack of insight into what global consumers want.
+Japan's household names like Sharp Corp (6753.T), Panasonic Corp (6752.T) and Sony Corp (6758.T), have suffered losses on their consumer electronics units in recent years, with many analysts blaming a lack of insight into what global consumers want.

 But companies like Murata have managed to avoid the same fate by selling directly to companies and making components that can be flexibly used in the finished product.